wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/2-manage-microsoft-teams-phones.md

 The devices in scope of a configuration profile will be automatically configured with the setting defined.
 This may take several hours to take effect.

 To validate the configuration has applied, select the device within the Endpoint Manager admin center, then choose **Device Configuration** to and examine the **State**.

+## Configure SIP Gateway

+Before using SIP compatible devices with Teams, you must configure the SIP Gateway, devices, and users to allow SIP devices.
+For more information, see [Configure SIP Gateway](/microsoftteams/sip-gateway-configure)